Roulbac/pulumi-eks-ml/projects/skypilot-multi-tenant/README.md

 - **SkyPilot Data Planes** (namespaces) provisioned across Hub and Spoke clusters.
 - **IAM Roles & Policies** for secure data plane access (IRSA).

-Use this project to stand up a production-ready SkyPilot platform that serves multiple tenants/teams across different regions.
+Use this project to stand up a SkyPilot platform that serves multiple tenants/teams across different regions.

 ## How it works

 The program in `__main__.py`:

 1.  **Networking**: Creates a global VPC group peered in a Hub-and-Spoke topology.
+This is designed so that all infrastructure is to be provisioned in **private subnets**, with **Tailscale** used as a VPN to provide secure access to the VPCs from the internet.
 2.  **Clusters**: Deploys EKS clusters in the Hub and all Spoke regions with recommended addons (Karpenter, etc.).
 3.  **SkyPilot Provisioning**:
     -   **API Server**: Deploys the SkyPilot API server in the Hub cluster.
     -   **Data Planes**: Creates namespaces and Service Accounts in specified clusters to act as SkyPilot execution environments.
     -   **User Identities**: Configures IRSA (IAM Roles for Service Accounts) for each data plane, allowing fine-grained permissions (e.g., S3 access) for different tenants.
-4.  **Tailscale** (Optional): Can deploy a Tailscale subnet router in the Hub for secure private access.

 ## Configuration